Dani3lSun/docker-db-apex-dev/README.md

 git clone https://github.com/Dani3lSun/docker-db-apex-dev.git
 ```

-*Please be sure to have enough disk space left.
-Building this image needs around 40-50GB of free space.
-The successfully built image has a size of 15-16GB*

 2. **Download missing Software Components**

 Thus you have to agree to the License Agreement of Oracle for parts of this Docker Image, you have to download the Install Files by your own.